-- Place the saucepan on the stove and bring to a boil using a medium heat.
-(Make sure to taste test the broth at this point and add more soy sauce if necessary.)
+- Pour 500 ml dashi stock into a saucepan and mix in 1 tsp soy sauce and 1 tsp salt.
+Place the saucepan on the stove and bring to a boil over a medium heat.
+(Taste test the broth at this point and add more soy sauce if necessary.)

-- In a small bowl, mix 1 tbsp of potato starch with 1 tbsp of cold water to make a slurry.
+- In a small bowl, mix 1 tbsp potato starch with 1 tbsp water to make a slurry.

 - Drizzle the slurry into the broth and mix.

-- Crack 2 eggs into a bowl and whisk.
+- Crack 2 medium egg(s) into a pourable container and whisk.

-- Once boiling, drizzle in one third of the whisked egg.
+- Increase the heat back up to medium and bring the broth back to a boil.
+Once boiling, drizzle in the whisked egg one-third at a time.
 The egg will lower the temperature of the broth so wait for it to start bubbling again before adding the next third.

-- Gently mix the soup a couple of times and then remove it from the heat.
+- Gently mix the soup a few times and then remove it from the heat.